lukekh/Group/README.md

   2) If I write down the Cayley table for my group, I can number each element of my group.
   For example, if I order my group \[0, 120, 240\], I'll end up with the Cayley table \[\[0,120,240\],\[120,240,0\],\[240,0,120\]\].
 We can think of the i^{th} row as representing what the i^{th} group element does to reshuffle the group under multiplication and hence the tuple we would enter for rotation by 120 degrees would be (2,3,1).

 This may be somewhat mistifying but the advantages are that it is easy for the user to define what the binary operation of the group is without having to express it with formulae.
-In fact, to define a group you can simply input the Cayley table for your group using the ```mat_to_group()``` function.
+In fact, to define a group you can simply input the Cayley table for your group using the ```gp.mat_to_group()``` function.

 ## Authors
 Luke Keating Hughes